deanrp2/MicroControl/README.md

 Repository to house working scripts for optimization problems involving HOLOSGen reactor.

+DEMO PROBLEMS:
+1. Rotate 8 drums in unison to achieve some desired criticality

 NOTES:
 * quadrant numbering starts with the top-right quadrant and proceeds